Pretty privilege: Gender

 Pretty privilege exists amongst all genders, with men, women, and those of other gender identities facing a myriad of expectations/societal norms informing why they might receive such privileges.
-Within contemporary society, women tend to feel the effects (or lackthereof) of pretty privilege more acutely, as women are more commonly objectified and hold lesser societal power than their male counterparts.
+Within contemporary society, women tend to feel the effects (or lack thereof) of pretty privilege more acutely, as women are more commonly objectified and hold lesser societal power than their male counterparts.
 Furthermore, research has proven that women are more readily perceived through their physical attractiveness and traits than men, with this emphasis on appearance associated with hostility towards women and sexist practices.
 Features granting pretty privilege are different around the world and throughout time.
 Some traits that are commonly considered to be desirable for women are facial symmetry, large bust size, full lips, and a low waist-hip ratio.
 Some common traits that are commonly considered to be desirable for men are tall height, masculine facial dimorphism, upper body strength, and broad shoulders.

 Responses

 Responses to minimize the effects of pretty privilege exist in numerous contexts.
-In the work place, there is a movement to decenter attractiveness by shifting dialogues from physicality to ability.
+In the workplace, there is a movement to decenter attractiveness by shifting dialogues from physicality to ability.
 Blind recruitment, diverse interview panels, and talent assessments are tactics employers have used to minimize the impact of attractiveness on hiring decisions.
 From a social perspective, body positivity content on social media has been proven to positively affect users' mental health and minimize pretty privilege biases.

 A smaller body of research also suggests that pretty privilege can negatively impact attractive people, with a higher tendency for attractive individuals to be viewed as vain, despite other largely positive assessments.
 Additionally, Hamermesh (2011) posits that pretty privilege is a form of social productivity, in which the privileges attributed to attractive people should be viewed in the same way as other inherent characteristics like intelligence, physical strength, or musical ability.

+Incelosphere

+Communities within the incelosphere have applied pretty privilege on a larger ideological scale, considering physical beauty a critical factor for men.
+Most incels identify with the "black pill", an ideology and a subsection of the Manosphere that argues female sexual selection is primarily based on external superficial qualities such as attractiveness in looks, money, and status; they also argue that these factors, especially looks, are biologically determined.
+This means that any man who lacks these qualities is fatalistically subjected to a life of loneliness, never being able to experience sex or relationships.